How do I apply for a J-1 Visa?

 If you are accepted to the Korea WEST Program, Cultural Vistas will provide you with all the necessary documentation you will need to apply for a visa to the United States.
-As a J-1 visa sponsor designated by the Department of State, Cultural Vistas will issue the necessary forms (DS-2019 and DS-7002) for your in-person visa interview at the U.S. Embassy or Consulate in Korea.
-Cultural Vistas and GISC will provide detailed instructions upon your acceptance to the program.
+As a J-1 Visa sponsor designated by the Department of State, Cultural Vistas will issue the necessary forms (DS-2019) for your in-person visa interview at the U.S. Embassy or Consulate in Korea.
+Cultural Vistas and Global Intern Team (GIT) will provide detailed instructions upon your acceptance to the program.

 How long can I stay in the United States?
 Can I extend my program?

-As a Korea WEST participant, you receive a J-1 visa that allows you to stay in the United States for up to 18 months.
-It is not possible to extend your visa past the 18 months originally assigned to you.
+As a Korea WEST participant, you receive a J-1 Visa that allows you to stay in the United States for six, 12 or 18 months, depending on your program.
+It is not possible to extend your visa past the program duration originally assigned to you.
 There are no exceptions.
-The J-1 visa is a cultural exchange and training visa, and the goal of the Korea WEST program is for you to gain skills in the United States that you can take home to Korea to contribute to the growth of your nation.
+The J-1 Visa is a cultural exchange and training visa, and the goal of the Korea WEST program is for you to gain skills in the United States that you can take home to Korea to contribute to the growth of your nation.

 The U.S. government grants participants special permission to enter the United States as official guests sponsored by the Korean government, and it is important for the sake of diplomatic relations between our two nations that you graciously honor the terms of your visa arrangement.